Open Kitchen Design

 Unique Finishes That Stand Out

 Modern kitchens are often stark.
 There is nothing wrong with adding a little flare or contrast.
-Unique finishes can be a great addition to a kitchen design.
+Unique finishes can be a great addition to a modern kitchen design.

 The picture below is of a white kitchen with white cabinets, white subway tile backsplash, and a white countertop, but it is offset with a vibrant gold gooseneck faucet.